OpenIndiana/oi-docs/docs/handbook/sunray.md

 are shipped as 32-bit only so unlocking works only with 32-bit XScreenSaver.
 That's why we need the XScreenSaver package with 32-bit bins from <http://pkg.toc.de/sunray/>.

 It is more comfortable to use mate-screensaver.
-For PAM is only the modul mate-screensaver-pam-helper neededi.
-This is not an shared object instead an executable and can so shipped in 32bit independent from the other commands.
+For PAM is only the module mate-screensaver-pam-helper needed.
+This is not an shared object, instead it is an executable and can be shipped in 32bit independent from the other commands.

 ## GDM